-The Photos widget is very popular with users because who doesn’t want to be reminded about their favorite moments every time they get to the Home screen?
-Except, sometimes the algorithm surfaces an image you dislike or isn’t a fit for the Home screen for privacy reasons.
+The Photos widget is very popular with users because who doesn’t want to be reminded about their favorite moments every time they get to the Home Screen?
+Except, sometimes, the algorithm surfaces an image you dislike or isn’t a fit for the Home Screen for privacy reasons.

 How to remove a specific image from the Photos widget

-Follow these steps when you see a specific image in the Photos widget that you don’t like:
+Here’s what to do when you see a specific image in the Photos widget that you don’t like:

-- Get to the Home screen.
+- Get to the Home Screen.

-- With the image shown in the Photos app, tap the Share menu and choose the option “Remove from Featured Photos” to instantly remove it from the Featured section.
+- With the image shown in the Photos app, tap the share button and choose Remove from Featured Photos to instantly remove it from the Featured section.

 Influencing the Photos widget algorithm